danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

-[^1]: I have come to believe that programming is a means to an end.
+[^1]: Recently, I have come to believe that programming is a means to an end.
 I think that work involving the imposition and automation of abstractions will soon be a solved thing.
-I personally look forward to that day, and I'd like to challenge other technically-minded people to consider that perspective too.
+I personally look forward to that day, because with any luck it will mean we can down laptops. and I'd like to challenge other technically-minded people to consider that perspective too.
 I think it means that engineers as professionals will no longer be such a hot commodity, and we'll have to remember why it is our predecessors became builders in the first place.

 [^2]: The reasons for this shift are not complicated.
 Private interests - ever present - and a large population of people with their practical needs satisfactorily (but not deeply) addressed.
 We're trying to run before we can walk.